 Arbitration Law

-Arbitration is a form of alternative dispute resolution (ADR) that resolves disputes outside the judiciary courts.
-The purpose of this guide is to help you in conducting research in this field by identifying a selected list of sources available through the Library and the internet
+Arbitration is a form of alternative dispute resolution (ADR) that resolves cases outside of the courts.
+This guide aims to assist you in your research in this field by providing a curated list of sources available in the Library and online.

 340 Law